Stacie Adams:

 Gary Clifton:

-Clifton, forty years a cop, has been shot at, shot, stabbed, sued, lied to and about, and often misunderstood.
-He’s retired to a dusty north Texas ranch waiting to see what happens next.
-He has an M.S. from Abilene Christian University.
+Gary Clifton, forty years a cop, has been shot at, shot, stabbed, lied to and about, and frequently misunderstood.
+He is now retired to a dusty north Texas ranch where he doesn’t much care if they keep school or not.

 07/17/12, Bustout